Palestinian gunman kills 7 near Jerusalem synagogue

 Israel's MADA rescue service said the dead included a 70-year-old woman.
 Jerusalem’s Hadassah Hospital later said a 15-year-old boy was recovering from surgery.

-Defense Minister Yoav Gallant scheduled a meeting with his army chief and other top security officials.

 Overnight Thursday, Gaza militants fired a barrage of rockets into southern Israel, with all of them either intercepted or landing in open areas.
-Israel responded with a series of airstrikes on targets in Gaza.
-No casualties were reported.
-Earlier in the day, Gallant had ordered Israel to prepare for new action in Gaza “if necessary.”
+Israel responded with airstrikes on targets in Gaza.
+No casualties were reported and calm appeared to be taking hold before Friday night's shooting.

-There was no immediate claim of responsibility for Friday’s shooting.
-In Gaza, Hamas spokesman Hazem Qassem said the attack was “a revenge and natural response” to the killing of nine Palestinians in Jenin on Thursday.
+There was no immediate claim of responsibility for the shooting.
+In Gaza, Hazem Qassem, spokesman for the ruling Hamas militant group, said the attack was “a revenge and natural response” to the killing of nine Palestinians in Jenin on Thursday.

+In downtown Gaza City, celebratory gunfire could be heard, as cars honked and calls of “God is great!” wafted from mosque loudspeakers.
+In various West Bank towns, Palestinians launched fireworks and honked horns in celebration.

-The attack escalated tensions that were already heightened following the deadly military raid Thursday in the West Bank town of Jenin — where nine people, including at least seven militants and a 61-year-old woman, were killed.
+The attack escalated tensions that were already heightened following Thursday's military raid in the West Bank town of Jenin, where nine people, including at least seven militants and a 61-year-old woman, were killed.
 It was the deadliest single raid in the West Bank in two decades.
 A 10th Palestinian was killed in separate fighting near Jerusalem.

-Palestinians had marched in anger earlier Friday as they buried the last of the 10 Palestinians killed a day earlier.
+Angry Palestinians had marched Friday as they buried the last of those killed a day earlier.

 Scuffles between Israeli forces and Palestinian protesters erupted after the funeral for a 22-year-old Palestinian north of Jerusalem and elsewhere in the occupied West Bank, but calm prevailed in the contested capital and in the blockaded Gaza Strip for most of the day.